SethSmigelski/under-the-weather/readme.txt

 = Does the Weather Widget work in Fahrenheit or Celsius? =

 Both.
 By default, the weather widget will show a forecast in Fahrenheit.
 If you prefer to see the forecast in Celsius, set data-unit="metric" within the weather-widget div (see configuration instructions).
 Additionally, checking the box for "Display Unit Symbol" on the Under The Weather Settings page instructs the weather widget to display the temperature unit symbol (F or C) in the primary temperature display.

+= What does the "Enable Rate Limiting" setting do? =

+This is a security feature that limits the number of times a single visitor (identified by their IP address) can request weather data in one hour.
+Enabling it helps protect your OpenWeather API key from being overused by automated bots or malicious users.
+For most websites, the default limit of 100 requests per hour is generous, but you can adjust it if needed.
+The rate limit is turned off by default to ensure maximum performance for all users.

 = Can I load the JavaScripts myself? =